McNair Scholars Program

 What does the UO TRIO McNair program offer?

-The University of Oregon TRIO McNair Scholars Program supports high-achieving undergraduates who aspire to earn a PhD.
+The University of Oregon TRIO McNair Scholars Program supports high-achieving undergraduates who are interested in research and exploring graduate education, including doctoral (PhD) pathways.
 The program offers:

-Conduct original research under the guidance of a UO faculty member, culminating in a scholarly paper and presentation.
-Many McNair Scholars present at national conferences and publish their work.
+Conduct original research under the guidance of a UO faculty mentor, culminating in a scholarly paper and presentation.
+Many McNair Scholars present their work at national conferences and publish their research.

-Get expert guidance on selecting programs, securing letters of recommendation, writing personal statements, and assembling competitive applications.
+Receive expert guidance on identifying graduate programs, securing letters of recommendation, writing personal statements, and preparing competitive applications.

-Receive financial support, including a summer research stipend, graduate school application fee waivers, and travel funding for graduate visits or conferences.
+Receive financial support, including a summer research stipend, graduate school application fee assistance, and travel funding for graduate school visits or conferences.

-Engage in weekly, credit-bearing seminars that build your skills as a scholar and researcher.
+Participate in weekly, credit-bearing seminars that develop your skills as a scholar and researcher.
 Topics include the research process, academic writing, presenting at conferences, and navigating the culture of academia.

-Attend additional workshops on topics like funding graduate school, writing personal statements, and managing imposter syndrome - offered throughout the year to meet scholars’ evolving needs.
+Attend additional workshops throughout the year on topics such as funding graduate school, writing personal statements, and addressing imposter syndrome.

-Join a vibrant, identity-affirming cohort of fellow scholars, graduate students, and alumni.
-Build long-lasting relationships with faculty and staff who understand your journey.
+Join a vibrant, identity-affirming cohort of scholars, graduate students, and alumni.
+Build lasting relationships with faculty and staff who support your academic and professional journey.

-Receive one-on-one advising tailored to your academic goals, personal strengths, and graduate aspirations.
+Receive individualized advising tailored to your academic goals, research interests, and graduate school plans.

 Are you eligible?